-Located to the north of the city's commercial, social, cultural, educational and administrative core, the socio-economic profile of Fingal can only be understood by reference to trends in development across the entire city and suburbs which extend across the administrative boundaries.
+Dún Laoghaire Rathdown, for long a distinctive urban 'region' in its own right is now absorbed into the built up area of Dublin City and its suburbs.
+Located to the southeast of the city's commercial, social, cultural, educational and administrative core, the socioeconomic profile of Dún Laoghaire Rathdown can only be understood by reference to trends in development across the entire city which extend across the administrative boundaries.
 Any future strategy for the city must take account of its regional, national and international roles.
-Recently completed research for the National Spatial Strategy confirms that the functional area of the city region extends into the neighbouring counties and beyond to include most of county Louth and parts of the Midlands and Southeast, especially the urban centres that are linked by National Primary routes and/or rail services.
-For much of this area the city functions not only as the commercial, retail and cultural and educational capital but also as the major source of employment in both manufacturing and services.
+Recently completed research for the National Spatial Strategy confirms that the functional area of the city region extends into the neighbouring counties and beyond.
+For much of this larger area the city functions not only as the commercial, retail and cultural and educational capital but also as the major source of employment in both manufacturing and services.
 The strong attraction forces exerted by the city centre draw in very large numbers of customers for services so that an extensive array of high-level functional outlets can be sustained.
 A countervailing trend has seen the emergence of large retail outlets and estates for manufacturing, wholesale and distribution in the outer suburbs.
 The pull of the city centre exerts negative impacts on smaller centres throughout the region, while also contributing to increasing levels of congestion, environmental pollution, pressure on physical infrastructure, and over recent years very substantial increases in house prices as supply has not been able to keep pace with demand.